Bunching and Taxing Multidimensional Skills: Characterization

 \subsection{Legendre Linearization}

-In this section, we theoretically discuss a key technique that enables the numerical solution of our problem.
-Specifically, we transform our planning problem into a linear problem by introducing Legendre transformations for convex functions.
-Using the Legendre transform we translate our convex functions into the upper envelopes of all their tangent lines.
-To explain the Legendre transform, and show its efficacy, we use the convex resource cost of providing consumption utility $\mathcal{C}$ as an example.
+In this section, we discuss the main technique that enables the numerical solution of our problem.
+Specifically, we transform our problem into a linear problem using Legendre transformations for convex functions that translates convex functions into the upper envelopes of their tangent lines.
+In order to explain the Legendre transform, and show its importance, we use the resource cost of providing consumption utility $\mathcal{C}$ as an example.

 A convex function exceeds all tangent lines.
 For any consumption utility $c$, and for any point of tangency $a$: